liyiyan128/Quantitative-Finance-Portfolio-Project/project_plan.md

 - Sector-based pairs trading algorithm<br>
   Two assets within the same sector/industry will likely have similar performances and therefore any observed significant deviations in the prices of these assets can be capitalized on in the form of buying the falling asset or shorting the rising asset.

+  - Example 3.6: Pair Trading of GLD and GDX, Quantitative Trading by Ernest Chan

 - Machine learning based trading algorithm